 Concepts

 The CaosDB Crawler can handle any kind of hierarchical data structure.
-The typical use case is directory tree that is traversed.
+The typical use case is a directory tree that is traversed.
 We use the following terms/concepts to describe how the CaosDB Crawler works.

 Structure Elements